 Everybody has their thing, some people like breasts, others are into ass and legs, some people even chew on feet.
 Odds are, if you can think of it, someone’s into it.
 Me?
 I’m a wing man.
 On my long list of favorites, there are few treats that grant me more satisfaction than a perfect chicken wing.
 Crackling greasy skin smothered in salty seasonings, mmh, my cheeks are tightening at just the thought.

 Wing Wings, in San Francisco’s lower Haight, serves the best damn chicken wings I’ve ever had.
 There it is, I said it, and dammit, it’s true.
 I'm aware that wings are touchy.
 Like french fries or crappy pizza, they’re a snack that’s often seen as a cheap “throwaway,” and similarly found at the most affordable gorge hole on the block.
 But as I said, Wing Wings serves the best wings I’ve ever had, not the cheapest.
-Taste and quality first, cost second, add that to the PYG handbook.
-Back to the chicken.
+Taste and quality first, cost second.
+PYG rule #1.

 While approaching Wing Wings you'll experience a sensation you can identify but can’t quite trace.
 It's those fresh California free range chickens taking over your brain and gliding up your nostrils before you even take a bite.
 Wing Wings is just one of those places that’s got it figured out.
 For six bucks you can get a carton of five wings that are plump, juicy, and so fundamentally delicious, that it’s hard to pinpoint exactly what it is that makes them so good.
 They just are.
 I take mine dry rubbed and crisp with dips on the side to garnish, but if you’re a saucier kind of lady, there are about 10 different accoutrements they’d be happy to douse your chicken in for you.